olga24912/SGTK/README.md

 -    reference sequences

 SGTK produces a JavaScript-based HTML page that does not require any additional libraries and can be viewed in a regular web browser.
 Although it was tested in Chrome, FireFox, Opera and Safari, Chrome is preferred.

 However, to construct a graph using SGTK application you will need a 64-bit Linux system or Mac OS and Python 3.
-If you plan to construct graph using sequencing data or reference genome you will also need the following aligners:
+If you plan to construct graph using sequencing data or reference genome you will also need the following aligners (installed automatically if you use conda):
 -    [minimap2](https://github.com/lh3/minimap2) for aligning DNA sequences (long reads, read-pairs, scaffolds or reference genome)
 -    [STAR](https://github.com/alexdobin/STAR) for mapping RNA-Seq